-Dr. Simachaya emphasized the important role of SMEs in Asia and the Pacific region.
-He mentioned that Eco-design is a very important way to reduce the environmental impact from the beginning of production, transportation, usage until disposal of the product for sustainable resources and reducing costs.
-Dr. Simachaya hopes that the experience sharing and information exchanged today will help SMEs to achieve sustainable business.
+Dr. Simachaya emphasized that SMEs have an important role in spurring various economic activities in Asia and the Pacific region, as SMEs business are generating jobs and income.
+Eco-design is a very important way to reduce the environmental impact from the beginning of production, transportation, usage until disposal of the product for sustainable resources and reducing costs.
+Adopting Eco-design principle into business is also an important enabling factor for trade and export of the SMEs.
+Dr. Simachaya hopes that the experience sharing and information exchanged today will help SMEs to develop or adjust their strategies and work plans towards the sustainable business.